exercism/v3/languages/java/exercises/concept/inheritance/.docs/hints.md

 ## General

-Detailed explanation of inheritance can be found at [Inheritance][Inheritance-main].
+Detailed explanation of inheritance can be found at [Inheritance][inheritance-main].
 The whole inheritance concept has a lot to do with the concepts around [overriding][java-overriding].

 ## 1. Describe a Fighter.

 - In Java, the 'toString()' method is actually present inside the Object class (which is a superclass to all the classes in Java).
   You can read more about it [here][object-class-java].

 - To override this method inside your implementation class, you should have a method with same name i.e `toString()' and same return type i.e 'String'.

 ## 2. Making Fighters not vulnerable by default.